-The Archive Research and Study Center (ARSC) sponsors exhibits, scholarly workshops, symposia and publications on a variety of topics relevant to film and television history and criticism.
+The Archive Research and Study Center (ARSC) sponsors exhibitions, scholarly workshops, symposia and publications on a variety of topics relevant to film and television history and criticism.

 Preserved Silent Animation

 With a grant from the National Film Preservation Foundation, UCLA Film & Television Archive launched an interactive website showcasing a curated selection of rare animated films preserved at UCLA.
 The animated short subjects presented in the Archive's online portal at http://animation.library.ucla.edu provide a representative sampling of significant animated works from the silent era, preserved from best-surviving and sole-surviving 35mm nitrate and 16mm prints.
 Visitors to the Archive's site may view or download 11 rare films originating from 1900 to 1928, including titles such as J. Stuart Blackton's The Enchanted Drawing (1900) and a promotional film for Harry O. Hoyt's The Lost World (1925).

 Interactive components to the Archive’s animation site include numerous audio track options to accompany the silent films.
 These commissioned tracks feature traditional piano and experimental scores by noted composer Michael Mortilla, as well as voice-over commentary by Archive Senior Film Preservationist, Jere Guldin.
 To provide additional context, the site features downloadable film notes by both Guldin and animation historian, Jerry Beck ("The Animated Movie Guide")--and an original essay, "Animation's Early Years," by noted historian, Mark Langer (Carleton University).
 The site also includes a 15-page study guide that serves as an introduction to the Archive's broader collection of animation.